 This potion soothes small inflammations, acne and helps remove benign scars.

 - Infusion – the dried plant can also be used in infusions during painful menstruation and blood circulation disorders.

 - Herbs and spice – Thinly chopped Alchemilla will season mixed salads deliciously.

 Smart tip about lady’s mantle

-To dry the plant, hang it upside-down in a bouquet in a drafty room.
+To dry the plant, hang it upside-down in a bouquet in a drafty room or passageway.